 Life changes in the blink of an eye.
 No words have ever rung truer in my life than after a conference at the school with my son’s teaching staff, and a diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) at our doctor’s office.
 One consultation led to a melt-down and a re-evaluation of everything I knew.

-A new book was about to be written on parenting because everything I knew until now was going to change.
+Here I am writing a new chapter in my book of life.
+Everything I knew until now was going to change.
 ADHD does not just affect the person who is diagnosed; it isn’t just a diagnosis, it affects my son at home, school, and socially.
 This is my emotional journey navigating through my son’s ADHD.

 OVERVIEW OF ADHD